 The Christmas decorations on this street are nothing short of spectacular and is one of the most important festive displays in the city.
 Decorations range from string lights, garlands, a projected hologram to an inflatable Snoopy on track to visit the North Pole.
 Every house on the street shines in the Christmas displays and you will find lights strung everywhere.

-There is no definitive history of Miracle on 13th Street but according to a long-term resident, the practice started around 30 years ago with a few houses.
+There is no definitive history of Miracle on 13th Street, but, according to a long-time resident, the practice started around 30 years ago with a few houses.
 After a few years, a conscious effort was made to organize the whole block.
 Now, for over 20 years, the tradition encompasses several blocks along both sides of South 13th Street.
-What started only with lights, now encompasses holiday window displays, holiday characters, and other impressive decorations.
+What started only with lights, now includes holiday window displays, holiday characters, and other impressive decorations.

-In true Philly style, the residents have to work together, pool resources together to keep this tradition alive, and create a festive atmosphere.
+In true Philly style, the residents have to work together and pool resources to keep this tradition alive and create a festive atmosphere.
 Over the years, this street has gotten lots of attention thus attracting many visitors and tourists during the holidays.

 Miracle on South 13th Street is held on the 1600 block of South 13th Street between Tasker and Morris streets.
 Although in recent years, decorations can also be seen on the adjacent blocks of 13th Street as well.
 This little stretch of South Philly transforms into a magic land that is currently recognized as one of the best places to visit during Christmas.

 Pro tips: The display is near one of the best hot chocolate spots in the city: Café y Chocolate on Snyder Avenue.
-If you crave more substantial bites, there’s a lot of great restaurants on Passyunk Avenue, just two blocks away.
+If you crave more substantial bites, there are a lot of great restaurants on Passyunk Avenue, just two blocks away.

-The extravagant lights of South 13th street generally go up the Saturday after Thanksgiving and stay up through New Year’s Day.
+The extravagant lights of South 13th Street go up the Saturday after Thanksgiving and stay up through New Year’s Day.
 Tradition has it that local residents take the lights down after the Mummer’s Parade.
-During this period, the street is lit daily from 5 pm to Midnight.
+During this period, the street is lit daily from 5pm to 11pm.